itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 When a user sign-up in a website we need to save them in the database.
 So we need another mongoose schema.

 We can create a new model called `user.ts` inside `models` directory.

+Then we need to create the endpoints for user.

+First, we are going to create the sign-up endpoint.
+So let's create `usersControllers.ts` file inside the `controllers` directory.